abhishekarya1/DSA-2k23/bs.md

 ## BS on 1D Arrays

-Observations for sorted and then rotated arrays:
+Observations for sorted and then rotated arrays e.g. `[4,5,1,2,3]`:
-- there will be a single inflection point (aka pivot)
+- there will be a single inflection point (aka pivot) e.g. `5` in the above example
 - elements leftwards of the pivot will be in desc order and to the rightwards will be in asc order
-- if we calc a mid and check edges of halves w.r.t it, then only one half can be sorted and the other is unsorted; we can check which is which and move accordingly in problems below
+- in the given array (sorted and then rotated i.e. unsorted), if we calc a mid and check edges of halves w.r.t it, then only one half can be sorted and the other has to be unsorted; we can check which is which and move accordingly in problems below.
+This property holds in all further smaller unsorted halves too.
-- duplicates can mess up edges checking so we need to handle that case separately
+- duplicates can mess up edges checking so we need to handle that case separately (if duplicates maybe present)

 **Search in rotated sorted array (no duplicates)**: ([link](https://leetcode.com/problems/search-in-rotated-sorted-array)) we can't tell which half to goto only by looking at `arr[mid]` and `target` here, we can only do that in sorted arrays (or sorted half).
 One half will always be sorted in a rotated array! check which one and goto it only if target is in its range, otherwise goto the other half (even if unsorted) i.e. iteratively looking for a sorted half.